The Search for Rental Space

 Christine Luksts, General Manager

-Smaller meetings and co-working sessions (it’s nice to remember that in the thick of the Work From Home months, that theatre is a collaborative art form, and to remind ourselves that we all exist in all three dimensions!) pose less of a challenge.
-For example, the Toronto Public Library has community room bookings, a sizable cafe can often do the trick & we’ll even use a local Quaker Church’s dining room for meetings.
-This Spring, however, we are gearing up for a 4-day workshop of Heratio, Genevieve Adam’s new play that will have its world premiere at GFT this summer.
-With a cast of six, the stage manager, the playwright, the director, and one or two others, we max out boardroom-sized spaces.
+Board meetings and co-working sessions can happen in a variety of locations; A sizable cafe can often do the trick, the Toronto Public Library has community room bookings & we’ll even use a local Quaker Church’s dining room from time to time!
+Finding a functional, and unique space for these meetings can be a really exciting feeling.
+This Spring, however, we had a 4-day workshop of Heratio, Genevieve Adam’s new play that will have its world premiere at GFT this summer.
+With a cast of six, the stage manager, the playwright, the director, and one or two others, we max out coworking sized spaces.

-With a tight timeline and need for a larger space, I had to get creative in securing a rental for this workshop.
-After sending a multitude of inquiries without much luck, I was able to find a space through a connection made through a previous show, and secured a discount by offering advertising privileges.
-These relationships are so vital to theatre professionals.
+With a tight timeline, a need for a larger space and sessions taking place during busy weekend days, I had to get creative in securing a rental for this workshop.
+Finding a space on weekdays was very straightforward, however booking for the sessions held during the weekend proved quite difficult.
+After sending a multitude of inquiries without much luck, I was able to find a large studio space through a connection made on a previous show, and secured a discount by offering advertising privileges.
+The Toronto theatre industry is huge, but the nature of how we work (on many short projects with many different people) can often make it feel quite small.
+These connections are so vital to theatre professionals.
 Everyone in the industry is aware of the trials and tribulations of producing professional art, and whenever possible, we will find a way to help each other.

 The generosity of the theatre community, and our team’s research & bargaining skills have never let us down.
-Whether it be a custom deal of a reduced rental price, an in-kind donation, or just the perfect find at the perfect price, there’s always been something out there that helps us bring to life our summer season every year.
+Whether it be a custom deal of a reduced rental price, an in-kind donation, or just the perfect find at the perfect price, there’s always been something out there that helps us bring our summer season to life!